 - "Cook" raw broccoli: Toss broccoli in red wine vinegar, salt and pepper.
 Set aside 10 minutes – it will lightly pickle, almost "ceviche" the broccoli.

-- Garlic, spice and oil mix: Heat oil in a small skillet over medium heat.
+- Garlic, spice and oil mix: Heat olive oil in a small skillet over medium heat.
 Add garlic, cumin seeds and red pepper flakes.
 Cook, stirring, until garlic is light golden.
+Stir in sesame oil.

 - Toss broccoli: Immediately pour oil mix over broccoli.
 Toss very well using a rubber spatula to scrape up all the oil from the side of the bowl.